EndPointCorp/end-point-blog/2021/08/kubernetes.md

 These three work very closely together within Kubernetes.
 To sumarize: containers run within pods which in turn exist within nodes in the cluster.

 There are other key components to talk about like [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [services](https://kubernetes.io/docs/concepts/services-networking/service/), [replica sets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) and [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 But I think that's enough theory for now.
-We'll learn more about these and the previous ones we already discussed as we get our hand dirty working though our example.
+We'll learn more about all these as we get our hands dirty working though our example.
 So let's get started with our demo and we'll be discovering and discusing them organically as we go through it.

 # Installing and setting up Kubernetes